Perform RampID Transcoding in BigQuery

 Here is an example of BigQuery SQL for creating a metadata table:

-// Example SQL query to create a metadata table for transcoding CREATE OR REPLACE TABLE <dataset>.<metadata_table_name> ( CLIENT_ID STRING, CLIENT_SECRET STRING, EXECUTION_MODE STRING, EXECUTION_TYPE STRING, TARGET_COLUMN STRING, TARGET_DOMAIN_COLUMN STRING, TARGET_TYPE_COLUMN STRING );
+// Example SQL query to create a metadata table for translation CREATE OR REPLACE TABLE <dataset>.<metadata_table_name> ( CLIENT_ID STRING, CLIENT_SECRET STRING, EXECUTION_MODE STRING, EXECUTION_TYPE STRING, TARGET_COLUMN STRING, TARGET_DOMAIN_COLUMN STRING, TARGET_TYPE_COLUMN STRING );

 For each run, if any changes are to be made to the metadata table to configure the run differently, update the metadata table.